matiasAguirreE/pizza-sales-data-analysis/README.md

    - `02_query.sql`: What are the pizzas with the greatest benefits?
    - `03_query.sql`: For how many months was each type of pizza the least sold?
    - `04_query.sql`: In which month did each type of pizza reach its peak sales?
-   - `05_query.sql`: Does the pizza shop have a month that is its month with the most sales historically?
+   - `05_query.sql`: What are the historical monthly sales figures for the pizza shop?
    - `06_query.sql`: What is the average number of pizzas sold for each day of the week?
 2. `materialized-views`: Contains queries to create a materialized view for each of the six queries.
 3. `optimization-analysis`: Contains queries to compare the planning time and the execution time of the optimized query and the non-optimized query.